 The most impactful of which is changing the way you stay hydrated by swapping out your usual plastic bottle of water with a reusable water container such as a Grayl bottle, which is stylish as well as a water purifier.

-For coffee lovers or tea addicts, you can bring your own mug instead of using disposable cups.
-It might be as little as one cup a day but in the long run it will make a difference.
+For coffee lovers and tea addicts, you can bring your own mug instead of using disposable cups.
+It might be as little as one cup a day but will make a difference in the long-run.

-If you like drinking your beverage with a straw, you could consider using a bamboo or a stainless-steel straw instead of plastic one.
+If you like drinking your beverages with a straw, consider using bamboo or stainless-steel straws instead of plastic ones.
 These new types of straws are reusable, convenient and hygienic.

 In addition, you can bring your own food to work in stainless steel lunchboxes.
-By doing so you can steer clear of the plastic waste that comes with buying food on the go as saving yourself plenty of money over time.
-It’s cost effective, healthy and sustainable!
+By doing so, you can steer clear of the plastic waste that comes with buying food on-the-go as well as save yourself plenty of money over time.
+It’s cost-effective, healthy and sustainable!